 - 1. Teaching Assistants may be appointed to fill teaching support positions only when faculty members are unavailable.
-Faculty members and full time employees of the University are not Teaching Assistants.
+Faculty members and full-time employees of the University, other than Post-Docs, are not Teaching Assistants.
 However, no appointment of a Sessional Lecturer I may be made if there is a qualified graduate student within the first priority group (specified in F.3.) available for appointment as a GTA. - 2.
 Priorities are based on the following principles: - a. teaching-related experience in their field of study can be of value to a graduate student both in their studies and in their preparation for a career. - b. the provision of teaching-related employment is an element in the University's financial support of its graduate students. - 3.1 a.
-In hiring Teaching Assistants, departments shall give priority to the applicants in the following order: - (i) Graduate students registered in the department - (ii) Graduate students registered in other departments - (iii) Undergraduate Teaching Assistants (UTA) or External Teaching Assistants (ETA) - b.
-Prior to appointing a Teaching Assistant from applicants in (ii) or (iii), the department must have provided at least a five (5) base unit appointment to those applicants in (i).
-Subsequently the same will be applied to those applicants in (ii) prior to appointing a Teaching Assistant from applicants in (iii).
+In hiring Teaching Assistants, departments shall give priority to the applicants in the following order: - (i) Graduate students registered in the department - (ii) Graduate students registered in other departments - (iii) Undergraduate Teaching Assistants (UTA)

+(iv) External Teaching Assistants (ETA)

+b.
+Prior to appointing a Teaching Assistant from applicants in (ii), (iii), $\underline{\text{or (iv)}}$, the department must have provided at least a five (5) base unit appointment to those applicants in (i).
+Subsequently the same will be applied to those applicants in (ii) prior to appointing a Teaching Assistant from applicants in (iii) $\underline{\text{or (iv)}}$, and the same process repeated for applicants in (iii).
 If any graduate student requests less than five (5) base units, then fulfilling that request will be sufficient to comply with this requirement.

-The Union shall be provided, upon written request, a list of applicants and appointments (including course, section and base units assigned) to TA/TM positions within a given Department.
+The Union shall be provided, upon written request, a list of applicants and appointments (including course, section and base units assigned) to TA positions within a given Department.
 The list shall be provided within ten (10) days of receipt of the written request.